 When it comes to unifying your brand voice, style guide creation is key.
 Many companies have brand style guides for design-related work, but a smaller percentage have worked out the details on a unifying document to guide all of their copy.
 Further, a single style guide isn’t going to cut it at scale.

-One of the most unique things about CopyPress in our early years was our insistence on creating style guides for customers for every content we were tasked to create.
-This was not some genius idea we had, but rather something we incorporated because we were having so many issues transferring what the client wanted into the finished product.
+One of the most unique things about CopyPress in our early years was our insistence on creating style guides for customers for every piece of content we created.
+This wasn’t some genius idea we had, but rather something we incorporated because we were having so many issues transferring what the client wanted into the finished product.

 If you find a large number of creators repeating a similar mistake, it needs to make its way into the style guide.

+Segment this calendar based on content types and channels.
 All of your content shouldn’t live in one place.
 A blog is great, but it isn’t the place to keep your evergreen product-focused content.
 A knowledge base or resource center is also great, but not the place for timely information or updates on your product and brand.

 Linear keyword research is a flawed methodology for content ideation.
 Linear keyword research is your basic traditional method where you go through a list of keywords to find high value terms for your business.
 The issue with linear keyword research is that an article doesn’t rank for one singular keyword.
 Some SERPs are very similar.
 Linear keyword research leads to redundancy and can also keep you from making accurate traffic projections.

 Use your current data to point you in the right direction.
 All traffic isn’t created equal.
 Find the conversion-driven traffic you have today and plan content using topics around those conversion drivers.
 You shouldn’t discount the need to improve conversion for other topics, but a great place to start is what you know works.